joshuajaistein/lomiri-Qt6-port/README.md

-# lomiri-Qt6-port

-Plugins
+## Plugins

-  Cursor - Crash noted while trying to access property theme, cursorparameters
+### Cursor
+- Qt6 port in progress.
+- A crash has been observed when accessing the `theme` property and `cursorParameters`.
+- QML unit tests acessible , but halted due to the above crash.